AlphabetsAlphabets/xpx-go-sdk-wiki/Transaction-Aggregate.md

         fmt.Printf("AnnounceAggregateBoundedCosignature returned error: %s", err)
         return
     }
+    // wait for the transaction to be confirmed! (very important)
+    // you can use websockets to wait explicitly for transaction
-    // Wait cosignature transaction to be harvested time.Sleep(30 * time.Second)
+    // to be in certain state, instead of hard waiting time.Sleep(30 * time.Second)

 }
 ```